 Popular beaches: Platja de Tamariu & Cap de Creus Nature Reserve.

 Costa de Almeria – the Coast of Almeria

 Costa de Almeria is, unsurprisingly, set around the historic city of Almeria.
 The city is famous for its excellent selection of galleries, museums, shops and picturesque squares.
 Very photographer-friendly and great for wandering around and taking in the sights.
-If you’re looking for a great place to stay away from the hustle and bustle, check out Desert Springs Resort.

 The areas outside the city tend to be much less developed, making them especially low-key and relaxed.
 If you’re coming for a visit, don’t miss out on the natural maritime park Cabo de Gata-Nijar, which is a stunning sight only accessible by foot.